oktadev/okta-blog/_source/_posts/2023-01-24-jakartaee-auth0.md

 Click **Apply** (top right of the panel).

-## Take a look at the ProtectedServlet and OIDC flow
+## Explore the ProtectedServlet and OIDC flow

 Let's look at the `ProtectedServlet` first.
 This is the class that defines the OIDC annotation and will redirect to Auth0 to handle OIDC authentication.